Cloth Diapering - Washing 101

 Prepping Cloth Diapers and Inserts Before Use

-Wondering if you need to prep cloth diapers?
+Wondering if you need to prep cloth diapers and inserts?
 This is an initial step that should be taken to rinse away any natural oils found on fabrics.
-Prepping cloth diapers also opens up fibres to ensure adequate absorbency.
-Cloth diaper prep is a simple step that involves running your new diapers through 3 or 4 regular wash cycles.
+Prepping cloth diapers and inserts also opens up fibres to ensure adequate absorbency.
+Cloth diaper and insert prep is a simple step that involves running your new diapers and inserts through 3 or 4 regular wash cycles.
 (Follow our Wash Routine Steps below).
-There is no need to dry your diapers in between washes.
-When prepping cloth diapers, feel free to throw them in with other household laundry to conserve water and save time.
-Run your diapers through a final rinse to ensure that all detergent has been washed away.
-Allow diapers to fully air dry or tumble dry on a low heat or delicate dryer setting.
+There is no need to dry in between washes.
+When prepping cloth diapers and inserts, feel free to throw them in with other household laundry to conserve water and save time.
+Run your diapers and inserts through a final rinse to ensure that all detergent has been washed away.
+Allow diapers and inserts to fully air dry or tumble dry on a low heat or delicate dryer setting.
 And there you have it - cloth diaper prep complete!

 Cleaning Cloth Diapers – Our Recommended Wash Routine

 Washing cloth diapers is not as much of a chore as you might think – just follow these simple guidelines.

-Start by flushing any solids in the toilet and run your diapers through a cold water rinse cycle.
+Start by flushing any solids in the toilet and run your diapers and inserts through a cold water rinse cycle.
 There is no need to use detergent during this step – this initial rinse helps to remove any remaining solid waste, flushes away urine, and is a helpful step before a thorough washing.